-We offer an unusually wide choice of elective modules.
-These allow you the opportunity to focus in on more specialist interests; full-time students can choose from a range of international and comparative modules at this stage of the course.
-You will select four electives from the following list but they may be subject to change and only those chosen by at least twelve students will run:
+We offer a contemporary choice of elective modules, which allow you to focus on more specialist interests.
+Full-time students can choose from a range of international and comparative modules at this stage of the course.
+You will select two electives from the following list but they may be subject to change and only those chosen by at least twelve students will run: